pettersand/builder/devlog.md

 1. Updated model classes return for admin panel legibility.
 2. Views, Serializer, Urls for new models.

+### Issues:

+Ran into som hiccups with conditional GET requests from the frontend to fetch all client data.

 ## 15/11-23

 Client data will be populated and fetched for the first step to display, today.